mmaul/flx-gnutls/README.md

 flx-gnutls
 ==========
 GnuTLS bindings for felix.
 Mirrors GnuTLS API for refrence of call behavior refrer to GnuTLS documentaion.
-Currently only functionality requred to access TLS sites and establish envrypted session and communication is implemented which is what I need for not.
+Currently only functionality requred to access TLS sites and establish encrypted sessions and communication is implemented which is what I need for now.
+Certificate verification and TLS server implementation may be implemented in future if need arises.
 Pull requests welcome if additional functionality is implemented.
 Currently gnutls.fpc is oriented towards Unix man need adjustment for OSX and Windows.

 API